 Nothing wrong with that, except that it wasn’t right for Ed.

 He always had a passion for bikes and cycling.
 A touring trip with his father along the North and West coasts of Scotland began a love of long distance riding and now every year he heads to the French Alps, Pyrenees or Dolomites for a week or two to tackle famous cols.

-Ed quit his job at Deloitte in 2012 to focus on what he really loves doing: helping others enjoy cycling.
+Ed left his job as a software developer in 2012 to focus on what he really loves doing: helping others enjoy cycling.
 Since then he has taught many hundreds of children and adults cycling, from pedalling for the first time to learning road safety.

 With Pedal Project, Ed’s sole aim is to get more children pedalling for the first time, safely without stabilisers.
 According to one parent “he has a gift for communicating with children and a technique that instills confidence from the start”.

 Ed went to East Sheen Primary School, followed by Shene School (now Richmond Park Academy) and Richmond Upon Thames College.
 He knows and loves the area so it seemed like the obvious base for Pedal Project.